Tuition and Financial Aid

 Attempted semester credit hours include all earned semester credit hours, unearned semester credit hours (completed courses with non-passing grades), all attempted transfer courses, academic credit earned by examination, courses dropped after an official census date, for-credit developmental courses, vocational/technical courses taken at other schools, optional internships or cooperative education courses, and repeated coursework.

-Students must submit an application for the rebate to the Office of the Registrar by the last day of class for the semester he/she plans to graduate.
-Students will receive an official notification of their approval or denial within 4 weeks of their graduation.
-Students who qualify and have loans with the State of Texas will have the rebate applied toward their outstanding loan debt.
-All other approved students will receive a rebate check via mail.
-Students wishing additional information about the Texas Tuition Rebate should visit the following website http://go.utdallas.edu/tuition-rebate-form.
+Students must submit an application for the rebate to the Office of the Registrar before the degree conferral date for the semester they plan to graduate.
+Students will receive an official notification of their approval or denial within 4 to 6 weeks after the degree conferral date as posted in the Academic Calendar.